 To read Alabama's landlord laws, see Chapter 9A of the Alabama Code.

-For more information about your rights and responsibilities as a landlord, see the Landlords section of Nolo.com.
+For more information about your rights and responsibilities as a landlord, see the Landlords & Tenants section of Nolo.com.

-If you want a comprehensive legal and practical handbook for residential landlords, check out Every Landlord’s Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).
+If you want a comprehensive legal and practical handbook for residential landlords, check out Every Landlord's Legal Guide, by Janet Portman, Marcia Stewart, and Ann O'Connell (Nolo).